The World (archipelago): Purchase and development plans

-However, on appeal he was later found not guilty and released from prison in July 2012 when he was declared innocent of two of the three charges.
-On the final charges the civil court final judgment showed he owed no money, was a victim of fraud and vindicated him completely by awarding US$10.8 Million to be paid back to him by his former partner who had defrauded him.
-Safi Qurashi is still the owner of Great Britain Island and continues to live and run his businesses in Dubai and is still confident of developing the Island of Great Britain into a unique destination.
-This also has not happened as of October 2022.
+Josef Kleindienst and his firm JK Properties are developing the Heart of Europe, a collection of seven islands (Germany, Netherlands, Sweden, Ukraine, Main Europe, Switzerland, and Monaco) in the European section of the World, into an island luxury resort.
+It is meant to create a fully immersive European experience, with outdoor snow and stores accepting only the Euro as a currency.
+It was set to open in 2020 but was delayed by the COVID-19 pandemic.

-Josef Kleindienst and his firm JK Properties are developing The Heart of Europe, a collection of seven islands (Germany, Netherlands, Sweden, Ukraine, Main Europe, Switzerland and Monaco) in the European section of the World, into an island luxury resort.
-The resort is meant to create a fully immersive European experience, with outdoor snow, and stores accepting only the Euro as a currency.
-It is set to open in 2020.
+In June 2020, a street called Raining Street was being built as part of the Heart of Europe project, with plans to create artificial rainfall once the outdoor temperature exceeds 27 degrees Celsius, with the objective to make a close copy of southern European climate.

-In June 2020, a street called Raining Street was being built as part of the Heart of Europe project, with plans to create artificial rainfall once the outdoor temperature exceeds 27 degrees Celsius.
+In December 2022, it was announced that the first hotel within the project, Cote d'Azur Monaco, had opened.